C4ptainCrunch/thesis/source/index.rst

 Each node :math:`x` holds 3 counters : :math:`N_x` (the number of simulation that went through :math:`x`), :math:`W^S_x` and :math:`W^N_x` (the number of simulations going through :math:`x` and leading to a win respectively for South and North).
 From these counters, a probability of North winning can be estimated by :math:`\frac{W^N_x}{N_x}` if both players play randomly from :math:`x`.

+     --cc-- A tree is built in an incremental and asymmetric manner.
+    For each iteration of the algorithm, a tree policy is used to find the most urgent node of the current tree.
+    The tree policy attempts to balance considerations of exploration (look in areas that have not been well sampled yet) and exploitation (look in areas which appear to be promising).

+     --cc-- A simulation is then run from the selected node and the search tree updated according to the result.
+    This involves the addition of a child node corresponding to the action taken from the selected node, and an update of the statistics of its ancestors.
+    Moves are made during this simulation according to some default policy, which in the simplest case is to make uniform random moves.

+     The MCTS algorithm constructs an estimation of the game tree by sampling.

 .. todo:: This section is still a work in progress